h2oai/datatable/docs/manual/comparison_with_pandas.rst

 =================================================  ============================================

-In ``pandas`` every frame has a row index, and if a filtration is executed, the row number is returned :
+In ``pandas`` every frame has a row index, and if a filtration is executed, the row number is returned:

 .. code-block:: python